 Well child visits at a naturopathic physician’s office typically go beyond what you would experience at a conventional physician’s office.
 Naturopathic medicine focuses on prevention, patient education, and treatment of common ailments using natural methods rather than synthetic medications.

-Dr. Krumbeck usually spends 45-60 minutes with families for well child visits, and focuses on optimizing health for children and preventing the development of chronic disease as they grow to adulthood.
-She discusses nutrition with each family, and if necessary custom tailors a diet that is right for the growing child.
-Dr. Krumbeck also provides alternatives to commonly given medications like Tylenol or antibiotics.
+Here at Montana Whole Health we typically spend 45-60 minutes with families for well child visits, focusing on optimizing health for children and preventing the development of chronic disease as they grow to adulthood.
+We discuss nutrition with each family, and if necessary custom tailor a diet that is right for the growing child.
+We also provide alternatives to commonly given medications like Tylenol or antibiotics.

-Dr. Krumbeck is an expert in vaccines, vaccine-preventible diseases, and vaccinating children who have various medical complications or have had previous reactions to vaccines.
-She also spends considerable time thoroughly discussing vaccines in a non-judgmental, open environment.
-Dr. Krumbeck also offers vaccines for families who choose to immunize on an alternate or delayed schedule, according to the parent’s desires.
-She administers immunizations in a comfortable, compassionate environment to minimize trauma to the child.
-For more information (including how Dr. Krumbeck uses the “Buzzy” to limit pain) see our Vaccines page.
+We also discuss vaccines, vaccine-preventible diseases, and vaccinating children who have various medical complications or have had previous reactions to vaccines.
+You will have plenty of time to thoroughly discuss vaccines in a non-judgmental, open environment.
+We also offer vaccines for families who choose to immunize on an alternate or delayed schedule, according to the parent’s desires.
+We administer immunizations in a comfortable, compassionate environment to minimize trauma to the child.
+For more information (including how we use the “Buzzy” to limit pain) see our Vaccines page.

 We are so sorry to report that we are unable to bill Healthy Montana Kids or HMK Plus.
 Please contact your state senator and representative to make this change!
 If your child is uninsured or has HMK Plus and you choose to use Montana Whole Health as your child’s place of primary care we can offer a significant discount if you pay upfront for well-child care.
-We offer $850 for the entire first year of well child checks (8 well baby checks), 2 “sick baby” visits, and all vaccines (if desired).
+We offer $1250 for the entire first year of well child checks (8 well baby checks), 2 “sick baby” visits, and all vaccines (if desired).
 We understand that this may not be financially reasonable for all patients.
-We also offer a “Pay It Forward” Plan for certain financially-needy patients.
-Please call the office to inquire: 406-552-1717

 Well baby checks typically occur at 24-48 hours, 3-7 days, 2 weeks, 2 months, 4 months, 6 months, 9 months, and 12 months.
 Some babies will need additional weight checks, especially early in life.